German VAT rates and VAT compliance

-Whilst Germany follows the EU rules on VAT compliance, it is still free to set its own standard (upper) VAT rate.
-The only proviso is that it is above 15%.
-Suppliers of goods or services VAT registered in German must charge the appropriate VAT rate, and collect the tax for onward payment to the German tax authorities through a VAT filling see German VAT returns briefing.
+While Germany follows EU rules on VAT compliance, it is still free to set its own standard (upper) VAT rate, with the only requirement being that it is above 15%.
+Suppliers of goods or services who are VAT-registered in Germany must charge the appropriate VAT rate and collect the tax for onward payment to the German tax authorities through VAT filings.
+For more information, please refer to the German VAT returns briefing.

 The current rates are:

 |7%||Reduced||Some foodstuffs, water supplies (excluding bottled water), medical equipment for disabled persons, certain domestic passenger transport, intra-community and international passenger transport for certain road, rail, and inland waterway transportation, books (excluding books whose content is harmful to minors), e-books, audiobooks, newspapers and periodicals (except those containing content harmful to minors and/or more than 50% advertising), admission to cultural events, writers and composers, some agricultural inputs, short-term hotel accommodation, certain admission to sports events, social services, medical and dental care, firewood, some timber for industrial use, takeaway food, cut flowers and plants for decorative use and food production, taxation of some gold coins and jewelry.|

 |0%||Zero||Intra-community and international transport (excluding road and rail and some inland waterways transport)|

 Once registered for German VAT, you will have to start following the local rules in a number of aspects.
 This includes: